California State Route 74: History

-Route 74 between San Juan Capistrano and Lake Elsinore, due to its narrow width and high traffic volume, holds an ominous claim to fame as one of the most dangerous highways in the state.
+Route 74 between San Juan Capistrano and Lake Elsinore, due to its narrow width and high traffic volume, is known as one of the most dangerous highways in the state.

 California's legislature has relinquished state control of segments of SR 74 in Perris and Palm Desert, and turned it over to local control.
 This includes deleting from the highway code an unconstructed segment that would have extended SR 74 from SR 111 to Interstate 10.

 On August 11, 1930, the Riverside County Board of Supervisors officially named the highway "from San Jacinto Mountains to the Desert" as the Palms to Pines Highway.